drupal-ukraine/advanced_forum/README.txt

 node-forum.tpl.php:
 * The template file for both posts and comments in the forum.
 The variables available are listed at the top.
 This file can be change to suit your layout.

+forum-display.tpl.php
+* Over all forum display

+forum-list.tpl.php
+* Table that lists the forums

+forum-topics.tpl.php
+* Listing of topics in a single forum

 user_postcounts.module:
 * Maintains the user forum post count